-SouthArk offers a one-year (3-semester) technical certificate in medical coding plus students will also earn a certificate of proficiency (CP) upon successful completion of all of the first semester courses in the FT pathway (17 credit hours).
-There is both a part-time and a full-time pathway for students.
-Employment in the medical coding field usually requires completion of the full program and earning of a technical certificate.
-The program begins in the fall semester.
+SouthArk offers a one-year (3-semester) Technical Certificate in Medical Coding.
+In addition to the Technical Certificate, students will earn a Certificate of Proficiency (CP) upon successful completion of all first semester courses on the full-time pathway (17 credit hours).
+There are two pathway options; part-time and full-time.
+The program begins each fall semester.
 Application to the program is not required.
-The program has open enrollment until filled.
+The program has an open enrollment until filled.

-The Medical Coding program, which is almost totally online, with the exception of the Practicum component of the final course, will prepare individuals for diagnostic and procedural coding positions in hospitals, physician offices and clinics, long-term care facilities, insurance companies, home care agencies, managed care organizations, and surgical centers.
-The program prepares the graduates for various certification exams that are applicable in this career field.
-The program consists of online instruction, online simulated instruction, and practicum experiences in clinic and hospital settings.
+The Medical Coding program, which is mostly online, aims to prepare individuals for diagnostic and procedural coding positions in hospitals, physician offices, clinics, long-term care facilities, insurance companies, home care agencies, managed care organizations, and surgical centers.
+The program prepares graduates for the certification exam of their choice as well as real-world simulation through online instruction, expectation, and practice coding.

-Students must successfully complete each required program course in a semester with a grade of ‘C’ or higher to be eligible to progress to the next level of the program and ALL courses in the program MUST be completed with a minimum grade of “C.”
+Students must successfully complete required program courses each semester with a grade of C or higher to be eligible to progress to the next level of the program and ALL courses in the program MUST be completed with a minimum grade of C.

-After successfully completing the medical coding TC program, students are eligible to register for and take a certified coding exam such as, but not limited to, the Certified Coding Associate (CCA) exam with the American Health Information Management Association (AHIMA) or the Certified Professional Coder (CPC) exam with the American Academy of Professional Coders (AAPC).
+After successfully completing the Medical Coding TC program, students are eligible and encouraged to register for and take a certified coding exam such as but not limited to, the Certified Coding Associate (CCA) exam with the American Health Information Management Association (AHIMA) or the Certified Professional Coder (CPC) exam with the American Academy of Professional Coders (AAPC).

 Disclosure Statement for Vaccinations, Immunizations, and/or Testing/Screening Required by Clinical, Practicum, Fieldwork and/or Internship/Externship Sites